maurovm/thesis_template/README.md

-The *frontmatter* of the thesis will be automatically created depending on the type of document you are writing (either a doctoral thesis or a project report).
+The *frontmatter* of the thesis will be automatically created depending on the type of document you are writing, either a doctoral thesis or a project report.
 If you want more control, you can review how the '\makefrontmatterpages' command is defined in the [oxengthesis.cls](oxengthesis.cls) class file.
 If you want all the sections in the *frontmatter* to appear, you will need to